Falkor/wii-custom-config/README.md

 > out of warranty repairs on it, such as disc drive replacements.
 >
 > **In all cases, neither I nor the developpers of the used applications mentionned in
-> this file should not be held responsible in case the below instructions hurt / brick
+> this file should be held responsible in case the below instructions hurt / brick
 > you Wii.**